 \section{Introduction}

 }

-\IEEEPARstart{P}{anoramic} semantic segmentation offers an omnidirectional and dense visual understanding regimen that integrates $360^\circ$ perception of surrounding scenes and pixel-wise predictions of input images~\cite{wildpass}.
-The attracted attention of $360^\circ$ cameras are manifesting, with an increasing number of learning systems and practical applications, such as holistic sensing in autonomous vehicles~\cite{Garanderie_2018_ECCV,densepass,gao2022review} and immersive viewing in augmented- and virtual reality (AR/VR) devices~\cite{xu2018predicting_head_movement,xu2021spherical,ai2022deep_omnidirectional_survey}.
-In contrast to images captured via pinhole cameras (Fig.~\ref{fig:da_settings1}-(1)(4)) with a narrow, limited Field of View~(FoV), panoramic images with an ultra-wide FoV of $360^\circ$, deliver complete scene perception in outdoor driving environments (Fig.~\ref{fig:da_settings1}-(2)) and indoor scenarios (Fig.~\ref{fig:da_settings1}-(5)).
+\IEEEPARstart{P}{anoramic} semantic segmentation offers an omnidirectional and dense visual understanding regimen that integrates $360^\circ$ perception of surrounding scenes and pixel-wise predictions of input images~\cite{wildpass}. {The attracted attention of $360^\circ$ cameras is manifesting, with an increasing number of learning systems and practical applications, such as holistic sensing in autonomous vehicles~\cite{Garanderie_2018_ECCV,densepass,gao2022review} and immersive viewing in augmented- and virtual reality (AR/VR) devices~\cite{xu2018predicting_head_movement,xu2021spherical,ai2022deep_omnidirectional_survey}.
+In contrast to images captured by pinhole cameras (see Fig.~\ref{fig:da_settings1}-(1)\&(4)) with a narrow Field of View~(FoV), panoramic images with an ultra-wide FoV of $360^\circ$, deliver complete scene perception in outdoor driving environments (Fig.~\ref{fig:da_settings1}-(2)) and indoor scenarios (Fig.~\ref{fig:da_settings1}-(5)).}